BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ```
 Obviously, every ten minutes or so this depth will increase.

+Of course, on the testnet, no one is that worried about how reliable your funds are.
+You'll be able to spend your money as soon as it's confirmed.

 #### Verify Your Wallet

-You can also access all of this information with the 'bitcoin-cli getwalletinfo' command:
+You can also access all of this information with the `bitcoin-cli getwalletinfo` command:
 ```
 $ bitcoin-cli getwalletinfo
 {